 Provide clear directions with visual support

-This is extremely important.
-Besides explaining and demonstrating the goals for each station, I make sure to display directions clearly, with images to support my students’ understanding.
+In addition to explaining and demonstrating the goals for each station, I make sure to clearly display directions with images to support comprehension.

 Clear expectations

-Before starting the rotations, I sit down with the entire group and explain the assignments’ expectations, transition habits, and general behavior rules.
-I make sure I model the desire behavior and repeat as many times as possible.
+Before rotations begin, I sit with the entire group to discuss assignment expectations, transitions, and behavior guidelines.
+I model the desired behavior and repeat instructions as needed.

 Split groups